Boeing 747-8

-The Boeing 747-8 is the final series of the large, long-range wide-body airliners in the Boeing 747 family from Boeing Commercial Airplanes.
+The Boeing 747-8 is the last member of the Boeing 747 family, a series of large, long-range wide-body airliners built by Boeing Commercial Airplanes.
 It is the largest model of the 747 and Boeing's largest aircraft overall.

 Following the introduction of the 747-400, Boeing explored larger 747 versions as potential competitors to the proposed double-deck Airbus A3XX, later developed as the Airbus A380.

 The stretched aircraft, initially called the 747 Advanced, was officially launched as the 747-8 on November 14, 2005, with the designation reflecting its technological ties to the 787 Dreamliner.
 At the time, Boeing forecast a market of 300 aircraft.

 The 747-8's maiden flight was made by the freighter version, the 747-8F, on February 8, 2010, followed by the passenger version, the 747-8I Intercontinental, on March 20, 2011.
 The freighter version was delivered in October 2011, and the passenger variant entered commercial service in June 2012.

-The aircraft's fuselage was stretched by 18 ft, reaching a total length of 250 ft, making it the longest airliner in service until the debut of the 777X in 2020.
+The aircraft's fuselage was stretched by 18 ft, reaching a total length of 250 ft, making it the longest airliner in service.
 While retaining the basic structural design and wing sweep of its predecessors, the 747-8 has a deeper and thicker wing, allowing for greater fuel capacity, and larger raked wingtips for improved aerodynamics.
 It is powered by a more efficient, smaller version of the General Electric GEnx turbofan engine from the 787 Dreamliner (recognizable by chevron edges on the engine nacelles).
 As a result, its maximum takeoff weight (MTOW) increases to 975000 lb, making the 747-8 the heaviest Boeing airliner.

 The freighter version, with a shorter upper deck, can haul 308000 lb over 4120 nmi.

 The intercontinental version can carry 467 passengers in a typical three-class configuration with a range of 7790 nmi.

 A total of 155 aircraft were built including 107 freighters and 48 passenger airliners.
 The final aircraft, a 747-8F, was delivered to Atlas Air on January 31, 2023.